11 Things It’s Not OK For Your Partner To Expect From You

 10. Share Private Information You Don't Feel Comfortable Sharing

 Although sharing is extremely important in relationships, your partner should never badger you to tell them personal or private things.
-"It’s OK to say 'That’s private,' as long as you are not using it to deceive or cheat on your partner," says Tessina.
+"It’s OK to say 'That’s private,' as long as you are not using it to deceive or cheat on your partner," Tessina says.
 "For example, if you have a long chat with your sister or a friend about love, family, or health matters, your partner doesn’t need to know."

 11. Agree To Everything They Want